spaceorc/icfpc2016/README.md

 * problems/ — directory with problems, solutions and responses of solution/submit api call

 ## Manual solver?!?

+Yes, we gaina lot of points via semi automatic solver.
+Human do several folds to make it convex, and then convex solver do the rest.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6_2JAzxuTNM
 " target="_blank"><img src="http://img.youtube.com/vi/6_2JAzxuTNM/0.jpg"